aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 #### Store Snowflake credentials in AWS Secrets Manager

-To secure the user's Snowflake account credentials for access by Amazon SageMaker, the credentials are stored as secrets in AWS Secrets Manager.
-The procedure to store secrets in AWS Secrets Manager can be referred from [Create an AWS Secrets Manager secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html)
+Store your Snowflake credentials as a secret in AWS Secrets Manager.
+For instructions on how to create a secret in AWS Secrets Manager refer to [`Create an AWS Secrets Mananger secret`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html).

+1. Name the secret as `snowflake_credentials`, this is required as the code in the `snowflake-load-dataset.ipynb` expects the secret to be called that.

+1. Create the secret as a key-value pair with two keys: `username`: this is your Snowflake username and `password`: this is the password associated with your Snowflake username.

 #### Ingest the data in a table in your Snowflake account